-Participation in the PSP is offered to a small number of senior management each year in recognition of the strategic and influential role that they hold in terms of driving company performance, as well as their individual contribution.
-PSP awards are conditional on the achievement of specific level of performance in respect of total shareholder return ("TSR") and Earnings Per Share growth.
-In addition, vesting of awards is subject to an assessment of performance against Solvency II objectives and progress against long term Environmental, Social and Governance objectives.
+The PSP award element of LTIAs recognises the strategic and influential role that senior employees have in contributing to and driving overall company performance.

+PSP awards are conditional on the achievement of specific level of performance, over a three-year period, of total shareholder return ("TSR"), Earnings Per Share growth and progress against our climate transition plan.
+In addition, vesting of awards is subject to an assessment of performance against Solvency II objectives.
 These measures are intended to ensure an alignment between reward and the interests of shareholders and provides a degree of risk management (TSR reflects both underlying financial performance and the market's assessment of the quality and sustainability of those earnings).